 There is no guarantee of getting a place in your preferred (or even second or third choice school) and the information about the appeals procedure can be found here.

-This Friday – 16th April 2021 is National Offer Day, where Primary school places for September 2021 start are allocated.
+Monday 17th April 2023 is National Offer Day, where Primary school places for September 2023 start are allocated.

 If you applied online you can log in to view your school place.
 You will also be notified by email during office hours.
 If applied using a paper application a letter will be sent second class.